CMDR-Squedie/EDConstrDepot/README.md

 - group several active construction for one request (useful for low quantity requests)
 - show original request list for finished constructions

-The tool scans ALL your journal entries since Trailblazers update launch.
-To speed up application launch, change the JournalStart option in the .ini file.

-Use the right mouse button to select construction depot or display in-app options.

 The FC commodity market is bugged in E:D as of now so you may have to visit it twice to update properly.